sunpy/ndcube/docs/data_classes.rst

   >>> my_collection.aligned_axis_physical_types  # doctest: +SKIP
   [('custom:pos.helioprojective.lon', 'custom:pos.helioprojective.lat'), ('custom:pos.helioprojective.lon', 'custom:pos.helioprojective.lat')]

-This returns the a `list` of `tuple` giving the physical types that correspond to each aligned axis.
+This returns the a `list` of `tuple` in array axis order giving the physical types that correspond to each aligned axis.
-For each aligned axis, only physical types are associated with all the cubes in the collection are returned.
+For each aligned axis, only physical types associated with all the cubes in the collection are returned.
 Note that there is no there is no requirement that all aligned axes must represent the same physical types.
 They just have to be the same length.
 Therefore, is it possible that this property returns no physical types.
+The physical types within each tuple are returned unordered, not in world axis order as might be expected.
+This is because there is no requirement that members must have the same axis ordering.

 The real power behind `~ndcube.NDCollection.aligned_axes` is that it enables all objects within the `~ndcube.NDCollection` to be sliced along the aligned axes simultaneously from the `~ndcube.NDCollection` level.
 This allows users to quickly and accurately crop their entire data set to a region of interest, thereby speeding up their analysis workflow.